Unterer Hauenstein Pass

 Unterer Hauenstein Pass (el.
 691 m.) is a mountain pass in the Jura Mountains between the canton of Basel-Country and Solothurn in Switzerland.

 It connects Buckten in Basel-Country and Trimbach in Solothurn.
 The pass road has a maximum grade of 6 percent.

-The pass was probably already used by the Romans.
+The pass may have been used already in pre-Roman times.
 In 1993, Roman artifacts were discovered at the pass.
 It also lies close to the Roman settlement of Augusta Raurica.